Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/AddingAnalyzers.md

 ## How to add the analyzers to SDK-style projects from NuGet

 If you don't want to stay on the cutting-edge version, nor do you intend to contribute to Lombiq .NET Analyzers, you can use one of the NuGet packages.
-Install the package suitable for your project, as selected above.
+Install the package suitable for your project, as described above.
 Check for the latest version number [on NuGet](https://www.nuget.org/packages/Lombiq.Analyzers/).

 ```csproj
     <PackageReference Include="Lombiq.Analyzers" Version="<latest version>">